 80. Make a Flag for Your Garden

-Memorialize your pup with a personalized garden flag including a picture, name, and dates.
+Memorialize your pup with a personalized garden flag including a picture and name along with the sweet remembrance quote.
 Place your one-of-a-kind flag in your front yard, a garden, or even on your patio.

 81. Name a Star After Your Pet